 Effective Video Editing for Quality Online Storytimes (part 2)

 This is part two of a two-part training package where Xavier Rousset from InFocus Video Workshops steps you through how to use the video editing software Filmora to create great Online Storytime videos.
 Basic techniques are covered as well as some more advanced processes all in an accessible, easy-to-follow way.
 No prior knowledge is expected.

 Creating Auslan Online Storytimes

-The session was led by Annette Webb from City of Sydney Libraries and Kathryn Brady from Salisbury libraries who were joined by collaborators from Deaf Services and Deaf Can:Do.
+The Auslan-interpreted session hosted by ALIA President Vicki Edmunds, led by Annette Webb from City of Sydney Libraries, Kathryn Brady from Salisbury libraries and collaborators from Deaf Services and Deaf Can:Do.
 The panelists share their insights and experiences of creating accessible, high-quality Auslan Storytimes and provide tips about getting started in your public library service.
-The session is hosted by ALIA President Vicki Edmunds is interpreted in Auslan throughout.

 City of Sydney’s Auslan Storytime playlist: https://www.youtube.com/playlist?list=PLsDp4QpCqUQiYUr-djcrU5p2WbL4PZkHz